liffiton/Gen-Ed/src/codehelp/docs/privacy_policy.md

 ## Contact Us

-If you have any questions about this privacy notice, please contact us using the contact form linked below.
+If you have any questions about this privacy notice, please contact us using the email in the footer below.